 Microsoft Edge Privacy Whitepaper

-Our browser privacy promise is to provide you with the protection, transparency, control and respect you deserve.
-To uphold our commitment to give you transparency into our product, we’ve provided a privacy whitepaper that explains how Microsoft Edge features and services work and how they may affect your privacy.
-Our goal is to give you a full understanding into how your data is used, how to control the different features, and how to manage your collected data, so you have the info you need to make the right privacy decisions for you.
+Our browser privacy promise is to provide you with the protection, transparency, control, and respect you deserve.
+To uphold commitments to give you transparency into Microsoft products, the Microsoft Edge team provides this privacy whitepaper.
+It explains how Microsoft Edge features and services work and how each may affect your privacy.
+The goal of the Microsoft Edge team is to give you a full understanding of how your data is used, how to control the different features, and how to manage your collected data.
+After reading this document, you will have the information needed to make the right privacy decisions for you.

-The whitepaper focuses on the desktop version of Microsoft Edge, and parts of the paper may include features or experiences that aren't available for all users.
-In addition, the whitepaper discusses features and services as they exist in the product today, but may be subject to change in the future.
-Microsoft practices data collection minimization, which means we keep your data for the minimum amount of time, but retention times may vary depending on the feature or service being used and may change over time.
+This whitepaper focuses on the desktop version of Microsoft Edge.
+Parts of the document may include features or experiences that aren't available for all users.
+This whitepaper also discusses features and services that exist in the product today, but subject to change in the future.
+Microsoft practices data collection minimization.
+Your data is kept for the minimum amount of time.
+Retention times vary depending on the feature or service and may change over time.

 Address bar and suggestions

 The address bar allows you to enter website URLs and search the web.
 By default, the address bar provides search and site suggestions using the characters you type.
 Suggestions come from your favorites, browsing history, previous searches, and default search provider.

 To speed up browsing and searching, characters you type into the address bar are sent to your default search provider.
 The search provider returns suggested search queries.

 The address bar categorizes entries as a URL, search, or unknown.
 This information, along with which suggestion you select, position of selection, and other address bar data is sent to your default search provider.